Manchu language: Hanlin

 Han Chinese at the Hanlin Academy studied the Manchu language in the Qing.
 The Han Chinese Hanlin graduate Qi Yunshi knew the Manchu language and wrote a book in Chinese on the frontier regions of China by translating and using the Manchu-language sources in the Grand Secretariat's archives.
-Hanlin Academy in 1740 expelled the Han Chinese Yuan Mei for not succeeding in his Manchus studies.
+In 1740, Hanlin Academy expelled the Han Chinese Yuan Mei for not succeeding in his Manchu studies.
 Injišan, and Ortai, both Manchus, funded his work.
 The Han Chinese Yan Changming had the ability to read Tibetan, Oirat, and Mongolian.
 Han Chinese officials learned languages on the frontier regions and Manchu in order to be able to write and compile their writings on the region.

 A Manchu-language course over three years was required for the highest ranking Han degree holders from Hanlin but not all Han literati were required to study Manchu.
-Towards the end of the Qing it was pointed out that a lot of Bannermen themselves did not know Manchu anymore and that Manchu was not able to be forced upon the people and minister of the country at the beginning of the Qing dynasty.
+Towards the end of the Qing it was pointed out that a lot of Bannermen themselves did not know Manchu anymore and that, in retrospect, "the founding emperors of the (Qing) dynasty (had been) unable to coerce the country's ministers and people to learn the national writing and national speech (Manchu)".